Walking for Health is a national programme which aims to get people walking more through regular group walks, led by trained volunteer leaders.

 - if you require practical support for everyday activities, you will need to bring that level of support with you on our walks.

 If you're an enthusiastic walker and would like to help others enjoy walking in and around York, there is free training available for anyone who would like to lead or support walks.
 We also offer on-going support to all our walk leaders.

 Benefits of walking

-Regular walking can improve confidence, stamina and energy, and help control your weight.
-It can also keep your heart strong and reduce the risk of coronary heart disease, strokes, diabetes, high blood pressure, bowel cancer and osteoporosis.
+Regular walking will lighten your mood and give you company.
+It can improve confidence, stamina and energy, and help control your weight.
+It can also keep your heart strong and reduce the risk of coronary heart disease, stroke, diabetes, high blood pressure, bowel cancer and osteoporosis.